-Special hearsay exceptions deny defendants the constitutional protection guaranteed under the Confrontation Clause of the Sixth Amendment: The right of confrontation has two parts: the right to cross-examine and the right to face-to-face confrontation of witnesses.
-The right to confront witnesses is the right to cross-examine them-a fundamental principle, vital to discerning the truth at trial.
-Face-to-face confrontation in particular-where a defendant cross-examines a witness in court-is considered essential for a fair trial.
-Facing a witness allows jurors to judge a witness's demeanor, which reveals something about a witness's story that an audio or videotape, written record, or repetition by a third party cannot.
+The right of confrontation has two parts: the right to cross-examine and the right to face-to-face confrontation of witnesses.
+The right to confront witnesses is the right to cross-examine them - a fundamental principle, vital to discerning the truth at trial.
+Face-to-face confrontation in particular is considered essential for a fair trial.
 These rights should not be subject to exceptions based upon the category of victims involved.
-When a clash between the defendant's right to confront a child or vulnerable adult witness face-to-face and the witness's psychological interest cannot be avoided, the defendant's constitutional right must prevail.
+When a clash between the defendant's right to confront a child face-to-face and the witness's psychological interest cannot be avoided, the defendant's constitutional right must prevail.